 - Commercial-use machinery

-Classified personal property is often subject to personal property tax or specialized regulations, especially if used for business or investment purposes.
+This type of property is often subject to personal property tax or specialized regulations, especially when used for business or investment purposes.
+The more valuable and regulated the asset, the more important it is to stay on top of the paperwork.

 4. Unclassified Personal Property

-Unclassified personal property includes movable items that don’t require formal registration, aren’t used for business, and aren’t high enough in value to trigger tax reporting.
+Unclassified personal property covers movable items that don’t require formal registration, aren’t used for business, and aren’t valuable enough to trigger tax reporting.
+Think clothing, basic furniture, kitchen appliances, and everyday household items.

 Examples: